InfinityG/myvinos-integration-api/README.md

 - Headers:
     - Authorization: [token] __required__

-The authorization token must be of an admin user.
-The product in the product list must be a VINOS top-up product.
+The authorization token must be for an admin user.
+The username in the payload is that of the user to be credited.
+The product in the product array must be a VINOS top-up product.

 __Sample request:__